freshbitsweb/image-generator-for-laravel/README.md

 ## Usage

-You can generate the image via one command
+### Generate an image
+To generate an image, run the following command:
 ```bash
 php artisan generate:images
 ```

-You can generate the image name via command to just provide the name
+This will generate an image with a random message.

+### Generate an image with a specific message
+To generate an image with a specific message, run the following command:

 ```bash
 php artisan generate:images 'Hello World!!'
 ```